Andrew-omo/playwright-skeleton-/README.md

 Cross-platform.
 Test on Windows, Linux, and macOS, locally or on CI, headless or headed.

-## Getting started
+## Getting started [Prerequisites]

-The project is cloned from [__playwright-skeleton repo__](https://playwright-e2e-tests) on GitHub.
-Please follow the instructions * include URL here below on how to setup and run the tests

 ## Register for a free trial version of Microsoft Dynamics 365 Sales Account

 Dynamics 365 Sales: https://dynamics.microsoft.com/en-us/sales/overview/

+The project is cloned from [__playwright-skeleton repo__](https://github.com/Andrew-omo/playwright-skeleton-.git) on GitHub.
+Please follow the instructions below on how to setup and run the tests

 ### Set up